aiven/devportal/docs/tutorials/talk-to-kafka.rst

 Getting started with Apache Kafka can be simple as you download the binary and start the bootstrap server.
 However, getting a production-ready Kafka cluster stand up with security and high-availability is a different story.
 If your goal is to use Kafka to benefit your application or data needs and NOT to learn Kafka administration, you can consider using `a managed Kafka service <https://aiven.io/kafka>`_.

-In this tutorial, we will learn how to create a highly available Apache Kafka service, go over the common tasks of producing and consuming messages, use a schema registry to manage your schemas and metadata, and finally use REST API to communicate with your Kafka service.
+In this tutorial, we will learn how to create a highly available Apache Kafka service, go over the common tasks of producing and consuming messages, and finally use the popular Apache Avro specification to communicate with your Kafka service.
 This tutorial will use Python programming language.
 Under the hood, the Python library will make use of the `Producer API <https://kafka.apache.org/documentation>`_ and the `Consumer API <https://kafka.apache.org/documentation>`_.